-Our common shares are listed and traded on the Santiago Stock Exchange and on the Bolsa Electrónica de Chile (the Chilean Electronic Stock Exchange) and, until October 2018, were listed on the Bolsa de Corredores de Valparaiso (the Valparaiso Brokers Stock Exchange), which closed operations in October 2018.
+Our common shares are listed and traded on the Santiago Stock Exchange and on the Bolsa Electrónica de Chile (the Chilean Electronic Stock Exchange).

 Also, our common shares have been traded in the United States on the New York Stock Exchange ("NYSE") since July 14, 1994 in the form of ADRs, which represent six common shares each.
 The Depositary for the ADRs is The Bank of New York Mellon Corporation.